newrelic/check_docker/README.md

 ```

 `-base-url`: Here you specify the base url of the docker server.

+`-container-name`: Allows you to specify the name of a container that should be running
+on the server.

 `-image-id`: You can specify an image tag that needs to be running on the server for
 certain cases where you have pegged a container to a server (e.g. each server